jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga-experiment.rst

 * This is commonly calculated with the standardized difference/Cohen's d between two means

     * :math:`\frac{\overline{x_1} - \overline{x_2}}{\sigma}`
-    * Divide the difference between the grop means by the standard deviation of either or both groups
+    * Divide the difference between the grop means by the standard deviation of the aggregate of both groups

 * The standard difference when comparing the above distributions is :math:`1.10`

-    * This was obtained when using the standard deviation of the aggregate of the two populations

 * The bigger the number, the bigger the effect size
 * Thus, the bigger, the more one would care